Home » RECIPES » OCCASIONS » HALLOWEEN » Halloween Candy Brownies

 INGREDIENTS

-• 1 18.3 ounce boxed brownie mix - I use Duncan Hines
+• 1 18.3 ounce boxed brownie mix - like Duncan Hines

 • 2 ½ cups Halloween candy - anything chocolate based – Snickers, Reese’s, Heath bars, mini Hershey’s milk chocolate bars, Milky Ways, or a variety of M&Ms (peanut, crunchy cookie, and plain).